TBD: move to configs

 provider_lut_df | DataFrame | Data provider lookup table to be remapped |

-maris_lut_fn | callable | Function that returns the MARIS lookup table path |
+maris_lut_fn | Union | MARIS lookup table or function returning the path |

 maris_col_id | str | MARIS lookup table column name for the id |